 Apple has said it will roll out iPhones in Asia next year, and China Mobile would be a good catch for the company.
-It is one of the world's largest mobile operators, boasting almost 350 million subscribers at the end of September.
+It is the world's largest mobile operator, boasting almost 350 million subscribers at the end of September.

-However, China Mobile is also a member of Google Inc.'s Open Handset Alliance, a consortium of technology and service companies that will develop products based on Google's Android mobile phone platform, which will compete with the iPhone.
+However, China Mobile is also a member of Google's Open Handset Alliance, a consortium of technology and service companies that will develop products based on Google's Android mobile phone platform, which will be a competitor for the iPhone.